-'Black Cat', 'T9-U', #42-95592 was a B-24J-1-FO Liberator.
-The B-24J variant was very similar to the B-24H, but shortages of the Emerson nose turret required use of a modified, hydraulically powered Consolidated A-6 turret in most J model aircraft built at Consolidated's San Diego and Fort Worth factories.
+BLACK CAT, T9-U, #42-95592 was a B-24J-1-FO Liberator.
+The B-24J variant was very similar to the B-24H, but shortages of the Emerson nose turret required the use of a modified, hydraulically powered Consolidated A-6 turret in most J model aircraft built at Consolidated's San Diego and Fort Worth factories.
 The B-24J featured an improved autopilot (type C-1) and a bombsight of the M-1 series.
-B-24H sub-assemblies made by Ford and constructed by other companies and any model with a C-1 or M-1 retrofit, were all designated B-24J.
+B-24H sub-assemblies made by Ford and constructed by other companies and any model with a C-1 or M-1 retrofit were all designated B-24J.
 The J model was the only version to be built by all five factories involved in B-24 production.
-Total bombers of that variant build: 6,678. (https://en.wikipedia.org/wiki/Consolidated_B-24_Liberator)
+Total bombers of that variant build 6,678. (https://en.wikipedia.org/wiki/Consolidated_B-24_Liberator)

-An exceptional book about the story of the 'Black Cat' was published in 1996 by historian Thomas Childers.
-Childers was the nephew of the Black Cat's radio operator, has reconstructed the lives and tragic deaths of these men through their letters home and through in-depth interviews, both with their families and with German villagers who lived near the crash site.
+An exceptional book about the story of the BLACK CAT was published in 1996 by historian Thomas Childers.
+Childers the nephew of the BLACK CAT radio operator, has reconstructed the lives and tragic deaths of these men through their letters home and through in-depth interviews, both with their families and with German villagers who lived near the crash site.
 In so doing he unearths confusion about the exact number of crash survivors and ugly rumors of their fate at the hands of the German villagers.
 His search to determine what really happened leads him to the crash site outside of Regensburg to lay the mystery to rest.
 The Greeks in Foreign Cockpits team suggest this book as a top-notch aviation history book, a great, thrilling story to read, for every aviation enthusiast.

 In the missing aircrew report is attached a statement, Lt Manners wrote on October 18, 1945.
-It was his account of what he saw on April 1945.
+It was his account of what he saw in April 1945.

-Several years later Albert Seraydarian sent a letter to the author Thomas Childers about this incident given more information.
+Several years later Albert Seraydarian sent a letter to the author Thomas Childers about this incident giving more information.

 "I was floating down in my chute.
 I didn’t see any other chutes or any smoke… When I hit the ground I was at a very steep angle and hit hard.
 I hurt my back and my right ankle… I couldn’t move.
 The German soldiers grabbed me and searched me… They let me straddle my arms over their shoulders and they carried me toward this large building… They hurriedly carried me inside and to my astonishment, I saw Lt Manners there.
 He was already stripped of his flying clothes.
 He was soaking wet.
 I later learned that he had just missed the corner of the building that we were in and landed in the creek.
 I also learned that he had to put his chute on in midair because he fell through the nose wheel door.
 He grabbed his chute on the way out…”